fengjiang87/cs-3250-actions-demo/README.md

 Now that you have downloaded these files, we will need to put them in a special folder so that GitHub Actions knows where to find them.

-In the root of this demo repo, create a directory called ".github" (the "." is important so make sure to include it), and then within .github/, create another directory called "workflows".
+In the root of this demo repo, create a directory called ".github" (the "." is important so make sure to include it.
+Also, this folder will be hidden--make sure to set hidden folders to be visible on your machine), and then within .github/, create another directory called "workflows".

 Move both pytest.yml and ruff.yml into workflows.